Frequently Asked Questions

 Nothing hurts, so everything should be ok, right?

-The Absence of pain is not a reliable indicator of the state of your dental health.
+The absence of pain is not a reliable indicator of the state of your dental health.
 Most dental problems have no pain associated with them.
 Gum disease which essentially is the eroding away of the supporting bone around teeth usually has no symptoms - left untreated, this condition will eventually lead to tooth loss.
 Active dental decay is also initially painless; it’s progression is variable, but it will with certainty affect more of the tooth over time - what was once a simple restoration can quickly turn into a situation involving more extensive treatment or unfortunately tooth loss. oral cancer has no initial symptoms and may never develop symptoms for the patient even though it is spreading and affecting more of the area.

 I have a really bad toothache - who should I see?